portainer/portainer-docs/docs/v2.0/endpoints/aci.md

 * Name: Choose a name to identify this endpoint.
 * Application ID: This value is from the application you created in Azure.
-* Tenant ID: You can get your tenant ID of Azure Subscription page
+* Tenant ID: You can get your tenant ID from Azure Subscription page
 * Authentication ID: This value is from the process of Application creation in Azure.

 Once you have these values, you can start to add an ACI Endpoint to Azure.